 - Initial addition of bank and credit cards with account balances

-- First entry into a new accounting software
+- The first entry into a new accounting software

-- Adding a new item to chart of accounts such as new inventory
+- Adding a new item to the chart of accounts, such as a new inventory

-- New vendor or customer entry with value balances (for example, outstanding balances which results in an accounts receivable opening balance)
+- New vendor or customer entry with value balances (for example, outstanding balances which result in an accounts receivable opening balance)

 Common mistakes to Avoid